CallawayDataWatch/Sunshine-Archive/README.md

 ## Questions or corrections

-If you notice an error in the metadata or have a records request you'd like included, contact CDW.
+If you notice an error in the metadata or have a records request you'd like included, contact CDW at callawaydatawatch@gmail.com or you can find us on our page www.facebook.com/groups/callawaydatawatch/
+.